-A. O. Smith Corporation

-Conflict Minerals Report
+A. O. Smith Corporation Conflict Minerals Report

-for the Year Ended December 31, 2020
+for the Year Ended December 31, 2022

-This Report has been prepared by A. O. Smith Corporation ("A. O. Smith," "we," "us" or "our") to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule"), which was adopted by the Securities and Exchange Commission ("SEC") to implement reporting and disclosure requirements related to certain minerals.
+A. O. Smith Corporation ("A. O. Smith," "we," "us" or "our") has prepared this Report to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule"), which was adopted by the Securities and Exchange Commission ("SEC") to implement reporting and disclosure requirements related to certain minerals.
 The Rule imposes reporting obligations on SEC registrants (a "Covered Company" or "Covered Companies") who manufacture products containing certain minerals, including tin, tantalum, tungsten, and gold ("3TG" or "conflict minerals").
 These reporting requirements apply to Covered Companies regardless of the geographic origin of the 3TG and regardless of whether or not sales of 3TG fund armed groups in the Democratic Republic of the Congo or an adjoining country (the "DRC" or "Covered Countries").

-This Rule requires a Covered Company to conduct a "Reasonable Country of Origin Inquiry" that is designed to determine whether any of the 3TG in its products either originated in Covered Countries or were from recycled or scrap sources and, under certain circumstances, whether due diligence is required on the source and chain of custody of the 3TG.
-Pursuant to the Rule, if, based upon a reasonable country of origin inquiry, a Covered Company has reason to believe that any of the 3TG in its supply chain may have originated in one of the Covered Countries, or if a Covered Company is unable to determine the country of origin of 3TG, then it must file a Conflict Minerals Report with the SEC describing the due diligence measures it has undertaken or will undertake regarding the source and chain of custody of the 3TG.
+The Rule requires a Covered Company to conduct a "Reasonable Country of Origin Inquiry" designed to determine whether any of the 3TG in its products either originated in Covered Countries or were from recycled or scrap sources and, under certain circumstances, whether due diligence is required on the source and chain of custody of the 3TG.
+If, following a Reasonable Country of Origin Inquiry, a Covered Company has reason to believe that any of the 3TG in its supply chain may have originated in one of the Covered Countries, or if a Covered Company is unable to determine the country of origin of 3TG, then it must file a Conflict Minerals Report with the SEC describing the due diligence measures it has undertaken or will undertake regarding the source and chain of custody of the 3TG.
 Due to our limited ability to determine the origin and chain of custody of 3TG necessary to the functionality or production of our products as described herein, we are filing this Conflict Minerals Report.